 Accounting for Blame: The Paradoxical Consequences of Measuring Maternal Health in Mexico, Social Politics, Fall 2015, Vol. 22 No. 3 pp. 411-431

-Book Manuscript under review: The Limits of Trust: The Millennium Development Goals and Maternal Health in Mexico.
+Mills, Lisa.
+The Limits of Trust: The Millennium Development Goals and Maternal Health in Mexico.
+McGill-Queen’s University Press.
+2017.

 SSHRC Insight Grant “Governing Natural Resources in a Global Era: Actors, Practices, and Outcomes,” co-investigator, July 2013 to July 2018.